Biancagambino7/MedMNIST-models/README.md

 ## ✅ Conclusion

-For **DermaMNIST**, a well-designed **CNN** provides the best tradeoff between:
+- For epoch of 10 these were the results: Linear Accuracy: 0.4596100278551532, MLP Accuracy: 0.577158774373259,
-- Accuracy
+- CNN Accuracy: 0.7884401114206128, ResNet Accuracy: 0.3279944289693593,

-- Training time
+- For **DermaMNIST**, a well-designed **CNN** provides the best tradeoff between:
-- Computational efficiency
+  - Accuracy, Training time, Computational efficiency

-I noticed that wether it was small amounts of epochs and large amounts of epochs, CNN was still the highest accuracy just the difference in number varied with small amounts it was closer to linear and mlp accuracies and larger was closer to resnet and vit accuracy, but still always larger.
+I noticed that weather it was small amounts of epochs and large amounts of epochs, CNN was still the highest accuracy just the difference in number varied with small amounts it was closer to linear and mlp accuracies and larger was closer to resnet and vit accuracy, but still always larger.
 Overall, the more complex models such as **ResNet** and **ViT** did not offer sufficient performance gains to justify their added cost in this setting.
 CNN was the greatest between accuracy and time.

 ---